 Teaching within modules takes many forms, including lectures, fieldwork, debates, presentations and role-play.
 You will also work closely with a personal tutor throughout the course.

-You will need an Honours degree in a relevant subject, normally of an upper second-class standard, or equivalent.
-You do not have to have prior experience of the subject, but we would expect to see evidence of engagement with or enthusiasm about heritage in your personal statement.
+We typically ask for an Honours degree in a relevant subject, normally of an upper second-class standard, or equivalent.
+You do not need to have prior experience of the subject, but we would expect to see evidence of engagement with or enthusiasm about heritage in your personal statement.